lchski/lucascherkewski.com/_newsletters/2020-12-13-171-revealed-preference.md

 We’re living in one of the least interesting timelines, as far as consumer algorithms go.
-Allow me to weave a few threads together…
+With apologies for the length, allow me to weave a few threads together…

 ## 1. Revealed preference